-Having a PPG is now part of the GMS contract – it is no longer optional.
+Having a PPG is part of the GMS contract.
 PPGs do involve work, however if harnessed effectively your patients can be your biggest champion.

-Below are ten tips to make the most of your PPG – and make the PPG element of the contract relatively painless.
+Below are ten tips to make the most of your PPG – and make the process relatively painless.

 1. GP support